 The rule is two independent water sources, positioned in different rooms.

-Dehydration is the most serious health risk during a solo weekend, which is exactly why a continuously flowing water fountain is non-negotiable rather than a nice-to-have addition — still water becomes stale within hours and many cats reduce their intake dramatically when they find their water unpalatable: how to get an indoor cat to drink more water.
+Water access is one of the most important safety points during a solo weekend, which is why I prefer one fountain plus one separate backup bowl rather than a single water source — still water becomes stale within hours and many cats reduce their intake dramatically when they find their water unpalatable: how to get an indoor cat to drink more water.

 The Two-Source Setup